 Born in Montreal, P.Q. on December 11, 1948.
 Son of Group Captain (D.S.O.) and Mrs. C. G. William Chapman of Ottawa.
-Mr. Chapman is senior Counsel in Almonte where he has practiced law since 1976, after having completed articles with Macdonald, Affleck on Sparks Street in Ottawa.
+Mr. Chapman, now retired, was senior Counsel in Almonte where he has practiced law since 1976, after having completed articles with Macdonald, Affleck on Sparks Street in Ottawa.

 Bill lived in the Toronto area where he attended St. Andrew’s College (Aurora), graduating as an Ontario Scholar and recipient of the Headmaster’s Medal, Board of Governors Medal and Lt.
 Governor’s Award in 1967.
 In addition to a brief course of study at Alliance Francaise in Paris, France he attended Glendon Hall of York University where he obtained his Bachelor of Arts Degree in Philosophy.
 Thereafter, he pursued graduate studies in law at Dalhousie University (Halifax).